 Volunteers should be flexible as work hours are dependent on the specific project or research that is being undertaken.
 Please note that conservation often is carried out during 'unsociable' hours!

-- Field days can be from 6am to 6pm;
+- Field days can be from 6am to 12pm or from 12pm to 6pm;

 - Caring for infant monkeys can be 24 hours per day;

 - Cleaning of monkey cages and feeding still needs to be done on Sundays;

 - Fundraisers happen on weekends and evenings.